snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 Full documentation can be found [here][link-tracking-sp] for link tracking and [here][form-tracking-sp] for form tracking.

+Many thanks to Bernardo Srulzon[bernardo] for contributing this feature!

 <h2 id="beacon-api">4.
 Beacon API for event sending</h2>

 This release allows you to send events to a collector using the Beacon API, in addition to the traditional `GET` and `POST` options.